-Disposal hours are 8 a.m. - 4 p.m., Monday - Thursday, please call 336-883-3623 for more information
+Jamestown, NC Hours: 8 a.m. - 4:30 p.m., Monday - Thursday, please call 336-883-3623 for more information

 Disposal hours are 8 a.m. - 4 p.m., Monday - Friday, please call 336-294-9431 for more information

-ECOFLO Household Hazardous Waste Collection Center
+ECOFLO Household Hazardous Waste Collection Center2750 Patterson Street

-Disposal hours are 10 a.m. - 6 p.m., Wednesday - Friday, and 8 a.m. - 2 p.m. on Saturday, please call 336-855-7925 for more information.
+Disposal hours are 10 a.m. - 6 p.m., Monday - Friday, and 8 a.m. - 2 p.m. on Saturday, please call 336-855-7925 for more information.

-Why Recycle Electronics
+Why Recycle Electronics?

 Electronics contain heavy metals, including lead, mercury, cadmium, and hexavalent chromium that can be harmful if released into the environment.
 Recycling of electronics ensures these materials are safely managed and that valuable materials such as steel, glass, and plastic, as well as precious metals such as copper, gold, tin, silicon, and aluminum are reclaimed for the manufacturing of new products.
 Reusing and recycling raw materials from electronic waste conserves natural resources and avoids air and water pollution while saving landfill space.